jshumphrey/full_course_yellow/README.md

 This functionality is essentially already mostly set up, but I haven't turned it on yet because of the potential for (a), spamming the alert channels with information about bans that didn't actually need alerts raised, or (b), the bot automatically broadcasting sensitive/private moderation-log material to everyone.

 If/when we go ahead with this, the use-case will involve providing a slash command to the Monitored servers that they can use to _selectively_ raise an alert about a recent ban, rather than automatically publishing information for any new bans.

-#### Allow users to optionally upload files instead of / alongside an alert reason.

-This shouldn't be too difficult to set up; I just haven't done it yet.

 ### Things that need fixing or improvement